Eric Jackson (mayor): Election

-In 2010 ran for mayor and lost a run-off election by three votes to then-Councilman Manuel Segura for the chance to challenge the eventual winner, Tony F. Mack.
+In 2010 Jackson ran for mayor and lost a run-off election by three votes to then-Councilman Manuel Segura for the chance to challenge the eventual winner, Tony F. Mack.

 He won the run-off election of June 10, 2014.
 On June 17, the mayor-elect met with Governor Chris Christie who pledged his support and willingness to work with the incoming administration.
 Jackson was sworn in on July 1, 2014.